5n00py/fss/README.md

 ## Dependencies

-The functionalities of FuzzyShellSearch scripts depend on several external tools.
-Below is the list of dependencies, based on the standard
+The functionalities of fss scripts depend on several external tools.
+Below is the list of dependencies, based on the standard configuration:
-configuration:

 ### Basic Search Tools